Top Cat Breeds in the U.S.

 When asked, many United States-based cat owners do not know the breed of their cat in the same way that most dog owners do.
 This is because 95% of the cats in the US are classified as “domestic shorthair” or “domestic longhair”.
 This is basically a fancy way of saying, “we don’t know this cat’s ancestral lineage, so it is just a domesticated cat.”
 This is also caused by interbreeding among breeds, and is another way of saying “mixed breed”.

-However, for the other 5% found in the U.S., these are purebred or pedigreed cats.
+However, for the other 5% found in the U.S., are purebred or pedigreed cats.
 This means that their ancestral lineage can be traced and we know exactly what breeds were mixed to create this cat.
 But, the question is, what is the most popular or common pedigreed cat breed in the US?

 Ranking in at number 2 most common cat under domestic shorthair and domestic longhair is this high maintenance kitty.
 Persian are beautiful longhaired cats that have a reputation for being calm and sensitive.
 Their long, fine fur calls for daily brushing which is a great bonding experience for their owners.